 Stuart Haygarth collects objects and tells their stories with the help of photography.
 When commissioned for a project, Stuart walked along a beach and simply collected the things he saw which later turned into a grandiose project.
 The man-made objects really whisper to us all how much waste we produce as a result of overconsumption.

 We hope these projects spark ideas and inspire you to create.
 Do you have other projects you have in mind that will go with this collection?
-Share your thoughts in the comments section below and we’ll be sure to include them.
+Share your thoughts in the comments section below and we’ll be sure to include them and don’t forget to see even more creative photography projects from earlier this year.